microsoft/ML-For-Beginners/1-Introduction/3-fairness/README.md

 ## Assessment methods

 1. **Identify harms (and benefits)**.
-The first step is to identify the harms and benefits.
-Think about how this affects both potential customers of a business but a business itself for example.
+The first step is to identify harms and benefits.
+Think about how actions and decisions can affect both potential customers and a business itself.

 1. **Identify the affected groups**.
 Once you understand what kind of harms or benefits that can occur, identify the groups that may be affected.
-Are these groups defined by gender, ethnicity, social group?
+Are these groups defined by gender, ethnicity, or social group?

 1. **Define fairness metrics**.
-Finally define a metric so you have something to measure against in your work to improve the situation.
+Finally, define a metric so you have something to measure against in your work to improve the situation.

 ### Identify harms (and benefits)